About Our School

 Marion Intermediate School, located in Marion County, sits on the edge of the city limits of the historic town of Marion, a small community with a strong sense of history and pride.
 The school was newly constructed in 1995 at the time when the county had three districts.
 Marion Intermediate School originated in Marion District One and was established when Southside Elementary, a school housing third and fourth grades, and Marion Elementary, a school housing fifth and sixth grades, were closed to reorganize the students of the district.
 Marion Intermediate School thus became the only intermediate school in the district, housing third, fourth, and fifth grades.

 Marion Intermediate School, a third through fifth grade school, is the only elementary school in the city of Marion but one of three in the district.
-The school serves 649 students from diverse backgrounds.
-The demographics at Marion Intermediate are 76 percent African American; 19 percent Caucasian; 3 percent Hispanic; and 2 percent other.
+The school serves 461 students from diverse backgrounds.
+The demographics at Marion Intermediate are 80 percent African American; 14 percent Caucasian; 1 percent Hispanic; and 5 percent other.
 We are a Title I school with all students eating free breakfasts and lunches through a federal program that involves areas with high poverty rates.
 We have a new administrative team at Marion Intermediate consisting of the principal and assistant principal.
-The school is home to 29 regular education teachers, ten in grades three and four and nine in grade five.
-Other certified staff members include three self-contained teachers for students who have mild to profound intellectual disabilities; a physical education teacher; and three resource/inclusion teachers.
-We share another physical education teacher and the music and art teachers with our primary school.
+The school is home to 21 regular education teachers, seven in each grade.
+Other certified staff members include two self-contained teachers for students who have mild to profound intellectual disabilities; a physical education teacher; and three resource/inclusion teachers.
+Also included in our certified staff is an art and music teacher.
+We share another physical education teacher with our primary school.
 Our gifted and talented teacher serves our students as well as the students at the elementary school in Mullins, our neighboring town.
-In addition, we have two computer lab classrooms managed by para-professionals.
-To complete our team, four instructional assistants, one Character Coach, a Guidance Counselor, a Media Specialist, a registered nurse, two office staff personnel, three custodians, seven cafeteria personnel, a Reading Coach, and curriculum facilitator work to provide a comprehensive education for our young students.
+In addition, we have one computer lab classroom managed by a para-professional.
+To complete our team, eleven instructional assistants/inclusion facilitators, one Character Coach, a Guidance Counselor, a librarian, a registered nurse, two office staff personnel, three custodians, seven cafeteria personnel, a Reading Coach, and Lead Teacher work to provide a comprehensive education for our young students.

 Marion Intermediate School’s staff is diverse, technologically-savvy, professional, and willing to make a difference in children’s lives.
 During this difficult economic period in our community, our staff strives under challenging circumstances to work with parents so our students receive the best education possible to ensure academic and social success.